scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 Unlike in the current Internet, link failures are not automatically resolved by the network, but require active handling by end hosts.
 Since SCION forwarding paths are static, they break when one of the links fails.
 Link failures are handled by a two-pronged approach that typically masks link failures without any outage to the application and rapidly re-establishes fresh working paths:

 - The SCION Control Message Protocol (SCMP) (the SCION equivalent of ICMP) is used for signaling connectivity problems.
 Instead of relying on application- or transport-layer timeouts, end hosts get immediate feedback from the network if a path stops working, and can quickly switch to an alternative path.
 - SCION end hosts are encouraged to use multipath communication by default, thus masking a link failure with another working path.
 As multipath communication can increase availability (even in environments with very limited path choices), SCION beacon services attempt to create disjoint paths, SCION path services attempt to select and announce disjoint paths, and end hosts compose path segments to achieve maximum resilience to path failure.
 Consequently, most link failures in SCION remain unnoticed by the application, unlike the frequent (albeit mostly brief) outages in the current Internet.
-See also {{ANDERSEN2001}}, {{KATZ2012}}, and {{KUSHMAN2007}}, as well as [Demonstrating the reliability and resilience of Secure Swiss Finance Network](https://perma.cc/4H3Q-WZNG).
+See also {{ANDERSEN2001}}, {{KATZ2012}}, {{KUSHMAN2007}}, and {{HITZ2021}}.

 ## SCION Data Plane